 The average juvenile record sealing case takes approximately ten to eleven months depending on the court and the availability of the records.

-Each case is different, and factors affecting the length of the process include: the circumstances surrounding the case, whether the District Attorney is agreeing or objecting, and the amount of time that has passed since the incident.
+But the length of your specific case will depend on the circumstances surrounding the case, whether the District Attorney objects to sealing your juvenile record and the amount of time that has passed since the incident.

 If you would like to speed up the process then we suggest that you go to the court and get your case documents.
 The court is reluctant to release juvenile court records to someone other than the juvenile and it takes longer to have them released to our office versus the juvenile in the case.